 - OPERATES COMMISSIONS led by eminent world specialists, which review the current state of the art on various topics, promoting international cooperation among geologists and engineers who have an interest in engineering geology and related environmental issues.

 - SUPPORTS INTERNATIONAL MEETINGS.
 An IAEG Congress is held every four years in an inviting a country selected from bidding countries at the time of the preceding Congress.
 IAEG activities are also organised on the occasion of the International Geological Congress.
 In addition, the IAEG sponsors various international symposia and regional conferences organized by national committees on specific topics.

 - PUBLISHES A NEWSLETTER, by General Secretary, circulated by e-mail twice a year to all members of the IAEG.

 - AWARDS every two years A MEDAL and A PRIZE to outstanding engineering geologists every two years.

-The IAEG is associated of the Federation of International Geo-engineering Societies – FedIGS, which join the effort of the Sister Societies IGS, ISRM and ISSMGE.
+The IAEG is associated with the Federation of International Geo-engineering Societies – FedIGS, which join the effort of the Sister Societies IGS, ISRM and ISSMGE.